hoakin28/vaultctl/README.md

-# vaulty
+# vaultctl

 It's a wrapper around Vault's  REST API, it let you do multiple operations with ease and avoiding the cucumbersome cURL.

 The binary it's tested to work in CentOS7/RedHat7.5

-Operations supported by vaulty are:
+Operations supported by vaultctl are:

 - List Vault paths as list or trees
 - Print secrets